yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-openai.md

 The Azure OpenAI Service simplifies the process of designing, building, and productizing generative AI applications by offering developer APIs for various major programming languages.

-YugabyteDB enhances the scalability of these applications by distributing data and embeddings across a cluster of nodes, facilitating similarity searches on a large scale.
+With the help of the PostgreSQL pgvector extension, YugabyteDB enhances the scalability of these applications by distributing data and embeddings across a cluster of nodes, facilitating similarity searches on a large scale.

 To learn more about additional updates to YugabyteDB with release 2.19, check out [Dream Big, Go Bigger: Turbocharging PostgreSQL](https://www.yugabyte.com/blog/postgresql-turbocharging/).

+To learn how to run this application using Google Cloud, see [Build scalable generative AI applications with Google Vertex AI and YugabyteDB](../../google/google-vertex-ai/).